drawrowfly/amazon-keyword-scraper-go/README.md

 ## My First App In Go

 # Amazon Keyword Suggestion Tool
-From 1 keyword you can get up to hundreds and even thousands Unique and Relevant Keywords ready to be used on Amazon.
+From 1 keyword you can get up to hundred or even thousands **Unique and Relevant Keywords** with a **Number of Active Products** per each keyword and ready to be used on Amazon.

 KeyWords are collected from Amazon Web API